pagopa/io-react-native-wallet/README.md

 - The package knows when and where to use them.

 The interface is `CryptoContext` inherited from the `@pagopa/io-react-native-jwt` package:

+The suggested library to manage cryptographic assets is [io-react-native-crypto](https://github.com/pagopa/io-react-native-crypto).

 ```ts
 export interface CryptoContext {